 When you’re budgeting your New Year’s Eve wedding costs, be aware that you may have to spend a bit more.
 A higher price could also impact your guests, as hotels and airfare could also be experiencing inflated rates.
 Plus, your vendors may charge a premium for working on a holiday.

 This tip applies to all winter weddings.
 However, it’s especially true for an evening event in the middle of the cold weather season.
 Roads get slick at night.
 Additionally, there is inclement weather, such as freezing rain or a blizzard.
-There’s no way to predict the weather months in advance.
-Therefore, chat with your wedding planner about alternate ideas, if the need arises.
+Therefore, chat with your wedding planner about alternate ideas if the need arises.

 If you’re dreaming of a brunch wedding—or even an afternoon event—don’t combine it with NYE nuptials.
 The only exception is a destination wedding because everyone will most likely be spending all day together anyway.
 For traditional weddings on New Year’s Eve, it’s best to start festivities in the evening.
 Therefore, plan to begin no earlier than 5 p.m. or 6 p.m.

-The formality and celebratory nature of New Year’s Eve celebrations easily lend themselves to weddings.
-So, get ready to sparkle, shine, and rejoice at your New Year’s Eve wedding.
-What a fabulous time of year to gather those closest to you to usher in a new year—and new marriage—simultaneously.
+The celebratory nature of New Year’s Eve easily lends itself to weddings.
+So, get ready to rejoice at your New Year’s Eve wedding.